Wisaacj/Mesa-Auctions/README.md

      + min(self.valuation * scalar, self.maxBid)
 3. Intelligent SniperBidder bids are updated by the average bid increase (observed over the whole auciton)
      + min(self.auctioneer.getSecondHighestBid() + self.auctioneer.getBidIncreaseAverage() + 5, self.maxBid)

+The python file "alternate_agents.py" contains the original naive SniperBidder agent and the corresponding Auctioneer agent which interacts with it.

+## Running our model

+Install mesa with `pip install mesa`.
+Run the webserver visualtion with `python run.py` or create a batch dataset with `python batch-run.py`.